 XML Persian Abstract Print

-Results: The results of the research showed that 2838 individuals belonging to 11 woody species were observed in the study area.
-The distribution of species abundance varied among the forest stands.
-The structure of the stands exhibited a wide range of young and small-diameter individuals (D.B.H <30 cm) and a decrease in small and large individuals (D.B.H >55 cm) in all three stands.
+Results: In total, 2638 individuals belonging to 11 woody species were observed in the study area.
+The highest and lowest tree densities were recorded in moderately disturbed (346 stems per hectare) and severely disturbed (189 stems per hectare) stands, respectively.
+Furthermore, the severely disturbed stands exhibited the greatest mean DBH (DBH = 37.46 cm) and mean tree height (11.86 m) among the three stands.
+The analysis of biodiversity indices showed the lowest species diversity (Shannon index H' = 2.31) and species evenness (0.63) in severely disturbed stands, while the highest values for both diversity (H' = 2.97) and evenness (0.87) were observed in the intact (undisturbed) stand.
+The distribution of species abundance varied among the investigated stands.
+The structure of the stands exhibited a wide presence of young and small-diameter individuals (DBH < 30 cm) and alongside a decline in the number of large and old trees (DBH > 55 cm) in all three stands.
 The moderate degradation stand had the most diversity and abundant regeneration of woody species.
 The distribution pattern of the number in the diameter classes of the studied stands shows a decreasing or semi-hyperbolic trend, as well as Uneven-aged natural stands, so that their population distribution curve follows an inverted J shape.
 Carpinus orientalis and Quercus macranthera were the most prevalent in the three stands.
-In intact and severe degradation stands, these two species constitute 60.5% (667 and 440 individuals) and 22.7% (250 and 165 individuals) of the total individuals under investigation, respectively.
-Also, The regeneration frequency of the studied stands was obtained with 335±89 (mean± standard deviation) seedlings and 132±35 (mean± standard deviation) sapling (in 4 m2).
+In intact and severe degradation stands, these two species constituted 60.5% (667 and 440 individuals) and 22.7% (250 and 165 individuals) of the total investigated individuals, respectively.
+Moreover, the regeneration frequency of the studied stands was obtained with 335 ± 89 (mean ± standard deviation) seedlings and 132 ± 35 (mean ± standard deviation) saplings (in 4 m2).

-Conclusion: The intensity of exploitation and harvesting in the environment with moderate disturbance and degradation was higher, while in the highly degraded stand, it was lower.
+Conclusion: Human disturbances can significantly impact forest regeneration mechanisms.
+Certain species demonstrate persistence capacity through vegetative sprouting and asexual reproduction, while others lack this adaptive trait.
+In the study area, three species exhibited particularly high sprouting potential; Carpinus orientalis, Quercus macranthera, and Carpinus betulus.
+These species showed remarkable resilience to habitat degradation through vigorous vegetative regeneration, enabling effective site rehabilitation in disturbed conditions.
+The intensity of exploitation and harvesting was higher in the environment with moderate disturbance and degradation, while it was lower in the severely degraded stand.
 However, the results indicate that the harvesting and exploitation of trees by local communities and even recreational users do not seem to have adverse effects on the abundance, structure, and regeneration of the studied stands.
-Instead, other factors such as illegal logging and trafficking, road construction, gas and electricity transmission routes, land-use changes, and possibly climate change may play a significant role in the degradation of these valuable stands.
-Based on the research results, improving the status of natural regeneration of native tree species through various afforestation methods is recommended.
+Instead, other factors, such as illegal logging and trafficking, road construction, gas and electricity transmission routes, land-use changes, and possibly climate change, may play a significant role in the degradation of these valuable stands.
+Based on the research results, it is recommended to improve the natural regeneration status of native tree species through various afforestation methods.
 There is an urgent need for protection to ensure sustainable exploitation and management of the forest.

 Type of Study: Research | Subject: اکولوژی جنگل